Rai (comics): Third volume

 The third volume was published by Valiant Entertainment from 2014 to 2016.
-Being apart of the relaunched universe, the hero is Rai X. The original creative team included Matt Kindt as writer and Clayton Crain as illustrator.
+Being a part of the relaunched universe, the hero is Rai X. The original creative team included Matt Kindt as writer and Clayton Crain as illustrator.
 The issues 14-16 consists of the 4001 A.D. crossover storyline, which connects to the X-O Manowar, Shadowman, War Mother, and Bloodshot in four separate one-shots.
 The series concluded after 16 issues.

 Fictional character biography (Valiant Entertainment)

 By the year 4001, industrialization in Japan had begun to consume every square inch of free space within the island nation's borders.
 To house and feed its growing population, the country had built upon its own infrastructure centuries before, turning the whole of Japan into a towering pillar, hundreds of miles wide.
 Eventually, the nation detached from Earth entirely, and now orbits the planet.

 Governed by a mysterious yet benevolent artificial intelligence named Father, the Japan of 4001 is divided into various sectors, with names derived from the time of founding, and generally separated among the lines of economic status and social class.
 Where a citizen's sector falls in the literal hierarchy of Japan's many sectors also directly affirms their social ranking; the closer you are to the Earth, the less essential you are.

 While the higher classes of Japanese society rely on advanced technology, including sophisticated, human-looking robots-or PT's for Positronic Minds-on every level of their daily lives, discontent has brewed for centuries on Japan's middle and lower levels, resulting in the formation of an extremist anti-technology sect called Raddies, who have vowed to overthrow Father and every symbol of his technologically enabled reign.

 Standing solitary guard at the top of Japan's miles-high structure is Rai-the lead enforcer of Father's justice and a figure of near-mythic stature to Japanese citizens of all ages.
 To some he is the ghost of Japan's past personified, to others a "spirit guardian" and folk hero.
 They say that he can appear out of nowhere, and possesses a near-universal sight over Father's people.
 But few have ever seen him...until the first murder in nearly a millennium brings Rai to the forgotten sectors of Father's empire, and threatens to topple a Japan that has taken nearly two thousand years to erect.